top of page

 Artist Bio

-Rosemary Walks is a musician and songwriter from Cottage Grove, Oregon, whose music captures the tension between beauty and urgency — lush, untamed, and unflinchingly human.
+Rosemary Walks is a musician and songwriter from Cottage Grove, Oregon, whose music captures the tension between beauty and depth — lush, untamed, and human.
 Her sound lives where indie rock collides with experimental textures, shaped by her emotive voice and instinct for atmosphere that feels both intimate and cinematic.

 Her self-titled debut EP (2023) introduced her as a distinct voice in the indie landscape — cinematic yet deeply personal.
 Her follow-up Inchoate (2025) leaned further into emotional experimentation, layering vulnerability with sonic intensity.
 Beyond her own releases, Rosemary has contributed vocals to The Slip’s Eisenhower, Peter Matthew Bauer's Liberation, and Matt Nice and The Derls’ Handsome Boy Market, and Marco Benevento's record Swift.